 What is a Letter of Credit?

-This is also a three-party agreement, but it’s between a bank, buyer, and beneficiary.
+This is also a three-party agreement, but it’s between a bank, borrower, and beneficiary.
 The letter of credit is a cash guarantee that beneficiaries will be paid for the services or goods provided to a buyer.

 If the buyer does not pay for the services or goods provided to the beneficiary, they can use the letter of credit to gain access to the funds that the bank has held in the letter of credit.
 Irrevocable Letters or Credit cannot be cancelled by the borrower.

 The Difference in Claims

 A letter of credit usually costs one to three percent of the amount that is covered.
 However these rates are more volatile and fluctuate with the general economy.
 Letters of credit often require other fees as well such as origination fees and utilization fees.

 Surety Bonds vs. Letters of Credit on Construction Projects

 Obligees should understand that on construction projects, surety bonds provide twice the protection for the same costs.
 For example, let’s assume we have a contract for a $100,000 construction project.
 Typically a 100% performance bond and a separate 100% payment bond would be issued together for one price.
 That means the obligee has $100,000 of protection for performance issues and an additional $100,000 for payment issues on the project.
 This is not the case with Letters of Credit.
 They are issued at face amount.
 Claims for $100,000 of payment issues would leave no additional funds for performance claims and vice versa.